High CVE-2024-7971: Type Confusion in V8 before 128.0.6613.84 (Google Chrome)

 Vulnerability Analysis

 CVE-2024-7971 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+This vulnerability is known to be actively exploited by threat actors.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 What is an Object Type Confusion Vulnerability?